 The most visited attraction in Calgary is the Calgary Tower.
 See the city from a 190-meter-high observation deck and get panoramic views of Calgary.

 The tower’s observation deck is encased in expansive windows that provide a panoramic view of Calgary and its surroundings.
-Visitors frequently mention the clarity and breadth of the view these windows offer, allowing for an
+Visitors frequently mention the clarity and breadth of the view these windows offer, allowing for an unobstructed and sweeping vista of the cityscape, the Bow River, and the distant Rocky Mountains.

 A standout feature that receives special attention from visitors is the glass floor.
 Even many window companies in Calgary say that making such a design is a peak of craftsmanship.
 This section of the observation deck, with windows as its base, offers a thrilling view directly down to the streets below.
 Visitors often describe this experience as both exhilarating and a bit nerve-wracking but ultimately unforgettable.